' Can Filing Bankruptcy Stop Eviction? - Law Offices of Robert Geller

 The bottom line is there is very little support or protection offered to renters filing for bankruptcy in terms of their living arrangements.
 You are essentially on your own and responsible for making rent payments, so you can stay in good standing with your landlord.
 Bankruptcy can make paying your rent easier, of course, because it frees up money to put toward rent.
 If you are struggling to pay rent and bankruptcy is your next step, you will enjoy some relief knowing the money will soon be available to pay rent.
 However, if you have already fallen behind on rental payments, it might be too late to protect your current living situation.

-If you are a renter considering bankruptcy or you have concerns about your living arrangements after you file for bankruptcy, we can help.
+Are you a renter considering bankruptcy?
+Do you have concerns about your living arrangements after you file for bankruptcy?
+We can help.
 Contact the Law Offices of Robert M. Geller at 813.254.5696 to discuss your situation.

 Archive